-However, 32 proposals where ranked below threshold in one or several of the first 3 criteria.
-Most of those failed on criterion 1 (impact), most often because the orientation was not aligned with call objectives: the proposed work did not target engineering and manufacturing SMEs; the industrial relevance was not sufficiently demonstrated; the proposal was too research oriented or proposed a large amount of R&D work, as opposed to focusing on business-driven end-user experiments.
+However, 40 proposals where ranked below threshold in one or several of the first 3 criteria.
+Similar to Call 1, most of those failed on criterion 1 (impact), most often because the orientation was not aligned with call objectives: the proposed work did not target manufacturing SMEs; the industrial relevance was not sufficiently demonstrated; the proposal was too research oriented or proposed a large amount of R&D work, as opposed to focusing on business-driven end-user experiments; the proposal did not demonstrate the need for HPC as opposed to standard cloud offerings.